XComputerDavidX/SOCKS5-proxy/README.md

 Electron Apps might not respect system proxy, can be solved by using ClashX Pro, set mode as Global

-Demostrating with Google Cloud VM
+Demostrating with Google Cloud VM, server is running Ubuntu 24.04, commands may vary depending on your system version

 First create your private ssh key
 In terminal